anowell/quasar/README.md

 Everything is experimental, half-baked, full of caveats, and subject to change.
 But currently:

 - **Template engines** are swappable.
-There are ([`examples`](https://github.com/anowell/quasar/tree/master/examples) using [mustache](https://crates.io/crates/mustache)(default) and [maud](https://crates.io/crates/maud).
+There are [`examples`](https://github.com/anowell/quasar/tree/master/examples) using [mustache](https://crates.io/crates/mustache)(default) and [maud](https://crates.io/crates/maud).
 But replacing the template engine is just a matter of implementing the `Renderable` trait.
 - **Components** are the combination of data with a template or other rendering process - really anything that implements `Renderable`.
-Quasar takes ownership of your components during the binding process, and makes the data available to your event handlers via `data()` and `data_mut()` methods.
+Quasar takes ownership of your components when binding them to the DOM and makes the data available to your event handlers via `data()` and `data_mut()` methods.
 In general, methods that mutate the component will result in re-rendering it (TBD: at the end of the event handler or at next tick).
 Note, component data is local to the component and not shareable outside your component.
 - **Views** are the result of one-way binding of a component to the DOM.
 You can also attach event listeners to views.
 Note, that currently rendering a view uses the destructive `innerHtml = ...` approach, which kills DOM state like input focus, so eventually some sort of DOM diffing/patching or virtual DOM solution will become pretty important.
 - **State** or the shared app data is also available to event handlers.
-It is partitioned by a key (a type and name), and any attempt to read a shared data partition (calling `data()`) automatically registeres your view as an observer of that data partion (to-be implemented).
-Any attempt to write to an app data partition (calling `data_mut()`) will automatically add all observer views for that data partition to the re-render queue (TBD: processed at the end of the event handler or at the next tick).
+It is partitioned by a key (and by `TypeId`), and any attempt to read a shared data partition (calling `data(key)`) automatically registeres your view as an observer of that data partion (to-be implemented).
+Any attempt to write to an app data partition (calling `data_mut(key)`) will automatically add all observer views for that data partition to the re-render queue (TBD: processed at the end of the event handler or at the next tick).

+A couple basic principles are beginning to emerge.
+With Quasar...
-**With Quasar, it should be impossible in safe Rust to update state in your application without also updating views.**
+- **it should be impossible in safe Rust to update state in your application without also updating views.**
+- **all your app and component state are statically typed in data structures of your choosing**

 A basic example might include an HTML file like this: